abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** my account details are current

 **Acceptance Criteria:**
-- [ ] Profile edit form हो
+- [ ] Profile edit form should be implemented
-- [ ] First name, last name, email editable हों
+- [ ] First name, last name, email editable should be available
-- [ ] Email change validation हो
+- [ ] Email change validation should be implemented
-- [ ] Profile update success message show हो
+- [ ] Profile update success message show should be implemented
-- [ ] Form validation proper हो
+- [ ] Form validation proper should be implemented
-- [ ] Error handling proper हो
+- [ ] Error handling proper should be implemented

 #### Story 5.5: Password Change
 **As a** logged-in customer